“Dark Tourism” by Rebecca Bathory (no place of publication given, Carpet Bombing Culture, 2018), 240 pages.

 , and then we come to a very special place: Fukushima

 .
-The author was given a rare chance to explore the forbidden zone around this nuclear disaster site, and this had actually given rise to a stand-alone book by the same photographer, which I also own, so the images re-used in this volume were already familiar to me – they are another visual highlight of the book nonetheless.
+The author was given a rare chance to explore in depth the forbidden zone around this nuclear disaster site, and this had actually given rise to a stand-alone book by the same photographer, which I also own, so the images re-used in this volume were already familiar to me – they are another visual highlight of the book nonetheless.
+Outstanding!